 Table 3.2.6.1.
-Variable costs collected by economic surveys.
+Variable costs collected by Yandle and Crosson for 2012-2013 fishing season.

-The analysis was modeled on those done in other SEFSC-monitored fisheries (e.g. Liese 2013, Overstreet et al. 2017).
+The analysis was modeled on those done for other SEFSC-monitored fisheries (e.g. Liese 2013, Overstreet et al. 2017).
 Trip net revenue is trip revenue minus the costs for fuel, bait, ice, groceries, miscellaneous, and hired crew.
 Trip net revenue was positive in both Richardson (1994) and Yandle and Crosson (2015), generally indicating that "profits" were being earned on wreckfish trips, though some trips earned much greater profits than others.
 Wreckfish-related fixed costs for each vessel were multiplied by the percentage of boat revenues accounted for by wreckfish.
 Because the fleet is so small, only summary information is provided.
 Landings information is from the wreckfish logbook data set.
 Price data was derived from the wreckfish dealer reports and broken down by vessel and area to give a more accurate basis for estimating each boat's profits.
-Economic return on asset value was calculated by dividing the net revenue from operations by the reported vessel value (Table 3.2.6.2).
+Yandle and Crosson calculated economic return on asset value by dividing the net revenue from operations by the reported vessel value (Table 3.2.6.2).

-Total pounds landed (whole) 203,019
+Total lb landed (whole) 203,019

-Total pounds landed (gutted) 192,523
+Total lb landed (gutted) 192,523

 Average value/lb (gutted) \$3.64

 Total landings revenue \$701,005

 Total variable costs \$456,230

 Total fixed costs \$126,257

 Fleet profit (net revenue) \$118,518

 Total fleet assets \$1,375,000

 Net return (net revenue/landings revenue) 17%

 Economic annual return (wreckfish net revenue/assets) 9%